 How abortion pills work and why they're in the spotlight

 Why it matters: With pills now accounting for the majority of abortions, opponents of the procedure are focusing on legislatures and courts to erect barriers.
-But that's triggering thorny legal questions, foremost of which is playing out in a federal court in Texas over whether the FDA has the final say on whether the pills are safe.
+But that's triggering thorny legal questions, foremost of which is playing out in federal courts in Texas and Washington state over whether the FDA has the final say on whether the pills are safe.

 - Abortion pills have been available in the U.S. for decades, and while the FDA says that medical evidence shows they are safe and effective, the drugs have been subject of fights over manufacturing, distribution, insurance coverage and who can provide them.

 - Confusion around the drugs continues in the U.S., where nearly half of adults say they are not sure whether medication abortion is legal in the state they live in, according to a recent KFF survey.

 How often are abortion pills used?

 Over half of abortions in the U.S. occur via abortion pills, according to the Guttmacher Institute, a research organization that supports abortion rights.

 - Abortion pills are often accessed online and mailed to patients, effectively working to circumvent state bans and restrictions that took effect after the Supreme Court overturned Roe v.
 Wade.